Join Here | Log In

 The common cold is a general term applied to symptoms of several different respiratory viruses, including coronaviruses, rhinoviruses, adenoviruses, RSV (respiratory syncytial virus), and bocaviruses.[ref]
 Many of the Covid coronavirus prevention strategies likely work for common colds as well.

-Melatonin as a general antioxidant and immune function regulator is effective against many viral respiratory illnesses including the viruses that cause the common cold.[ref][ref][ref]
-Animal studies show that it prevents lung damage in RSV and prevents staph infections.[ref][ref]
+While most think of it as a sleep aid, melatonin is a potent cellular antioxidant and immune function regulator.
+It is effective against many viral respiratory illnesses including the viruses that cause the common cold.[ref][ref][ref]
+Animal studies show that supplemental melatonin prevents lung damage in RSV and prevents staph infections.[ref][ref]

 Studies on vitamin C for reducing the risk of the common cold show mixed results – depending on the study group and the amount of vitamin C taken.
 One recent study on Korean army personnel found that 6g of vitamin C per day reduced the risk of colds by 80%. [ref] A meta-analysis of studies in kids under the age of 6 found that vitamin C didn’t prevent colds but it did reduce the duration of the cold.[ref]

-Multiple randomized controlled trials in children show that honey works better for a cough than placebo, diphenhydramine, or dextromethorphan.[ref][ref][ref]
+Multiple randomized controlled trials in children show that honey works better for a cough than placebo, diphenhydramine, or dextromethorphan (cough syrup).[ref][ref][ref]
+Look for a local, high-quality raw honey to have on hand for cold and flu season.

-First, keep in mind that genetics plays a role in whether you are likely to get certain variants of the flu virus.
+First, keep in mind that genetics plays a role in whether you are likely to even get certain variants of the flu virus.
 We all have different variants in immune system genes that give us protection from some viruses and susceptibility to others.
-You can read about flu genes here.

 Researchers found that iodine throat spray or iodine gargle (both containing 0.23% iodine) would kill the avian flu virus within 10 seconds of application.